惯性聚合 高效追踪和阅读你感兴趣的博客、新闻、科技资讯

 Name, Image and Likeness (NIL) for college football players was always a bad solution in search of a problem.
 Hopefully Sens.
 Ted Cruz (R-TX) and Maria Cantwell (D-WA) recognize this truth before foisting another national solution on college football.

-Exactly because college football is such a lucrative industry, how dangerous for the Senators to enter what’s prosperous with a one-size-fits-all solution crafted by the most disdained legislative body in America.
+Exactly because college football is such a lucrative industry, how dangerous for the Senators to enter what’s prosperous with a one-size-fits-all fix crafted by the most disdained legislative body in America.
 Alas, we’re getting ahead of ourselves.

 Looking back to the pre-NIL era, players were obviously paid.
 Which is an observation as illuminating as one about gambling taking place in casinos.